blat-blatnik/Painted-Portal-Ray-Tracing/README.md

 #### .. with GCC or clang

-Make sure to install [GLFW](https://www.glfw.org/download.html) with your package manager:
+Make sure to install [GLFW](https://www.glfw.org/download.html) with your package manager.
+You will need to statically link against the appropriate library for your operating system.

 ```bash
 $ g++ -O2 src/*.cpp -lm -lglfw